-Laboratory turnaround time is generally associated with meeting holding times for samples.
+Laboratory turnaround time is generally associated with meeting holding times for samples for analysis but will always be within 10 days after receipt of samples.

 Data reports will go through the QA/QC process and then be sent to the City's project manager immediately after validation.
 The City's project manager will process the report information and submit to DHEC on a quarterly (years 1-3) or monthly (years 4-6) basis.